 In Texas, the majority of crimes have a statute of limitations.
-This is a limit on the amount of time a prosecutor has to file formal charges against a suspect.
-Under most circumstances, if the statute of limitations has passed, you cannot be prosecuted for the crime.
+This is a limit on the time period a prosecutor has to file formal charges against a suspect.
+Under most circumstances, if this time has passed, you cannot be prosecuted for the crime.

-Generally, the statute of limitations is shorter for misdemeanors than for felonies.
+Generally, the criminal statute of limitations is shorter for misdemeanors than for felonies.
 For some crimes, there is no statute of limitations.
 These regulations are laid out in Article 12.01 et seq. of the Texas Code of Criminal Procedure.

 Time Limits for Specific Crimes

-- 7 years: Money laundering; credit card abuse; medicaid fraud.
+- 7 years: Money laundering; credit card abuse; Medicaid fraud.

 For some crimes that are particularly reprehensible, there is no statute of limitations.
 A prosecutor can file charges at any time after the crime occurs.

 - Manslaughter (including involuntary and voluntary manslaughter)

 - Certain types of sex offenses, including sexual abuse of a child

 In addition to the above, on September 1, 2017, a new law went into effect in Texas — SB 998 — removing the limitations period on criminal cases that involve the exploitation of a child, the elderly and disabled individuals.

 Extending the Statute of Limitations